rbind/njtierney.com/content/cv.md

 ## Professional Experience

 ### Invited Academic

+`2018` Berkeley Institute of Data Science, at University of California, Berkeley, USA, February 5 - Feb 9.
+Collaboration with Dr. Karthik Ram on current technology and issues in modern data science.

 `2017` Inter-Disciplinary Institute of Data Science at Università della Svizzera italiana (USI), Lugano, Switzerland, July 10 - July 14.
 Collaboration with Professor Antonietta Mira of USI and Professor Angelo Auricchio of the Center for Computational Medicine in Cardiology (CCMC) on optimising placement of Automatic Electronic Defibrillators (AEDs) in Switzerland.